Capitals, back from a week off, look like they’re still on vacation in loss to Rangers

 Oshie’s return meant winger Daniel Sprong was a healthy scratch.
 Sprong has been struggling to find consistency on both ends of the ice.

-Here is what to know from the game against the Rangers:
+Here is what to know from the Capitals’ loss:

 Ovechkin not made available